 HOFA Launches London's First DAO for Art Collectors, 11 November 2022

 /EIN News/ -- LONDON, England, Oct.
-26, 2022 (GLOBE NEWSWIRE) -- Founded in 2012, pioneering international contemporary art gallery HOFA Gallery will celebrate its tenth anniversary on 11 November 2022 by launching London's first ever decentralized, blockchain-powered community of contemporary art collectors called HOFA DAO (Decentralized Autonomous Organisation).
+27, 2022 (GLOBE NEWSWIRE) -- Founded in 2012, pioneering international contemporary art gallery HOFA Gallery, will celebrate its tenth anniversary on 11 November 2022 by launching London's first ever decentralized, blockchain-powered community of contemporary art collectors called HOFA DAO (Decentralized Autonomous Organisation).

 HOFA DAO's new art community-led organisation will allow its members to make all decisions regarding the governance of their art portfolio, such as voting for new acquisitions.
 HOFA's vision is to make investing in contemporary art open and accessible to all by using Blockchain technology.
 It is a natural next step for a company that has a strong record in creating accessible art experiences across contemporary art and blue-chip investments.